ibm-cloud-docs/monitoring/panels.md

 Complete the following steps to change the scope of a panel:

 1. Navigate to the *DASHBOARD** section in the Web UI.
 Select a dashboard.
-Then, identify the panel that display the metric for which you want to change the scope.
+Then, identify the panel that displays the metric for which you want to change the scope.

 2. In the panel, click **Edit Scope** to change the default scope.